 Commit: Partners commit to hire net new Salesforce professionals and incorporate inclusive hiring practices.

 Certify: Job seekers are trained to become Salesforce certified professionals, with an emphasis on underrepresented groups in tech (ex.
-Black, Latinx, Indigenous, Multiracial, LGBTQ+, people with disabilities and veterans).
+Black, Latinx, Indigenous, Multiracial, LGBTQ+, people with disabilities, veterans, and military spouses).

 Connect: Partners are connected to certified candidates across workforce development groups, educational institutions, and career changers through LinkedIn and career fairs.